-6. Take French, German, and Spanish Placement Exams.
+6. French, German, Italian, Latin, Persian and Spanish Placement Exams

-9. Consider Adding a COLA 1500 to Your Fall Schedule.
+8. Consider Adding a COLA 1500 to Your Fall Schedule

 One-credit graded seminars open to all first-year students in the College—the instructor will be your academic advisor.

-10. Send Transcripts W/College Credit Directly to the College.
+9. Send Transcripts With College Credit Directly to the College

 Have official transcripts sent to: College Registrar, University of Virginia, College of Arts & Sciences, P.O.
 Box 400133, Charlottesville, VA 22904-4133

 - SAT II and/or Foreign Language Placement Test scores